boothscript/personal-dev-blog/posts/bootcamp_twitterclone.md

+---
+title: "My Remote Bootcamp Experience: Twitter Clone Group Project"
+description: "TAfter 6 weeks of intense learning, our cohort was split into small groups for our first group project."
+date: 1 March 2021
+---

 # My Remote Bootcamp Experience: Twitter Clone Group Project

 After 6 weeks of intense learning, our cohort was split into small groups for our first group project.
 Our brief was short and vague; to build a twitter clone front end with a mobile first approach.
 We were expected to use git but the rest how we would manage the project was up too us as a team.
 This surprised me a little as learning more about project management was one of my key aims of the course.
 We were strongly encouraged to use kanban boards and issue tickets however.